 In the smallest places, the newsagent serves as a post office, and sells some basic groceries and over the counter remedies.
 The shop may have an ATM for emergency cash and a bulletin board where local people buy and sell things and advertise for help.

 Move up to a somewhat bigger town and you'll find a chemists' shop/pharmacy, a convenience food store and, perhaps an ironmonger/hardware store.

-You might also find old fashioned, service oriented food shops - a greengrocer selling fruit and veg, an old fashioned butcher shop and a bakery.
+You might also find old-fashioned, service-oriented food shops—a greengrocer selling fruit and vegetables, an old-fashioned butcher shop and a bakery.
 Clothing shops, real estate agents, gift shops, banks and coffee shops will all be lined up on the high street.

 What's Not on the High Street

 High street rents are usually the highest for businesses in the town—so you are unlikely to find small, quirky shops for collectibles.
 You probably won't many fast food outlets either—unless they are part of big, national chains.

 So Why Is It Called "the" High Street

 It's just one of those quirks of language as occasionally used in the UK.
 People say the King's Road, the Fulham Road, the London Road, the M1 (a motorway).
 But they don't apply the word "the" to every place name.
 To a visitor, it can seem fairly random but you soon get used to it.